mprzodala/eventrix/getting-started.md

 # Getting Started with Eventrix
-Eventrix is events and state managing system that give you tools to connect your UI with JS bussines logic.
+Eventrix is events and state management system which gives you tools to connect your UI with JS bussines logic.
-Component can send events to another components or JS bussines logic thath give you posibility to send some XHR to get data from server.
+Component can send events to another components or JS bussines logic which give you posibility to send some XHR to get data from server.
 Eventrix also give you posibility to store some data in eventrix state.
 You can share this state with Your components and JS bussines logic part.

-### Manage events
+### Events management
-Eventrix class instance is something like store in Redux but no the same.
+Eventrix class instance is something like store in Redux but not the same.
 ```js
 import { Eventrix } from 'eventrix';